DamianoLaRosa/Participium/retrospective/Retrospective03.md

   - Strategy adopted
     > Highest severity, shortest time
   - Total hours estimated estimated at sprint planning
-    > 2 h
+    > 2 h + (2 h refactoring)
   - Total hours spent
-    > 2 h
+    > 2 h + (2 h refactoring)

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?

-  > We did not have enough time to do all the expected meetings.
+  > We did not have enough time to hold all the planned meetings.
+The reason could be the difficulty of aligning six different schedules and working around both working hours and study hours.

 - What lessons did you learn (both positive and negative) in this sprint?